mayafrog/fineavoidanceSA2.0/README.md

 - Package Manager: Yarn

 ### Current features:
-- Google Map with markers of mobile speed cameras for selected date
+- Google Map with markers of mobile speed cameras for selected date (using historical data stored in the database)
 - View list of freshly scraped mobile speed cameras
 - View list of historical data stored in the database